Julius Paulus: Pseudo-Pauline works

-Due to his fame several other works have been attributed to him, in particular the 3rd century compilation Pauli sententiae ("Paul's Views" or "Sentences").
+Due to his fame, several other works have been attributed to him, in particular the 3rd century compilation Pauli sententiae ("Paul's Views" or "Sentences").

 From Paulus’ surviving works and works attributed to him, the Sententiae ad Filium have the longest fragments.

 Economics

 In the Digest, Paulus wrote a passage on money.
-Much as Aristotle did, Paulus described the nature of money, including how it arises from the inconvenience of barter.
+Paulus presented a theory of money, similar to Aristotle, similar to the still sometimes abiding theory that it had arisen from the inconvenience of barter (i.e. with a presumption of an initial in-kind or "barter" exchange economy preceding money) due to the "lack of coincidence of wants" in neoclassical terminology.